replicadse/complate/docs/README.md

 ## Introduction and use case

-`complate` (a word fusion of "commit" and "template") is a project that allows the user to generate strings in a guided way.
+`complate` (a portmanteau of "commit" and "template") is a project that allows the user to generate strings in a guided way.
 The original use-case of this was the standardization of GIT commit messages.\
 Many projects and teams are standardizing their commit messages in a certain way.
 This is somewhat error prone and people just tend to mess things up.
 Spaces, spelling errors or linebreaks are common issues that lead to inconsistency.
 It can also have more effects than just consistency in the format.
 If you use [github-tag-action by anothrnick](https://github.com/anothrNick/github-tag-action) in GitHub Workflows (like this project does), the commit message can have direct influence on your version number that is generated on build.

 ## Idea